CelliesProjects/aquacontrol32/README.md

 #### SmartConfig / WiFi setup

 Set your `wifi_network` and `wifi_password` in `aquacontrol32.ino` before you flash your device.
+Double check because setting a wrong `wifi_network` or `wifi_password` will result in a boot loop!

+Or use SmartConfig and take note of the next couple of things.

   - If your ESP32 has connected to your WiFi router before you flash Aquacontrol to your device, it will probably connect automagically .
   - If you try to connect to an unknown WiFi network or changed your WiFi router settings, Aquacontrol will fail to connect and start SmartConfig.
 <br>If you have no oled or tft connected, the onboard led will blink at 1Hz to show you the device is in SmartConfig mode.
-<br>You can then use the Espressif SmartConfig app or the [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl) to setup your Aquacontrol WiFi connction.
+<br>You can then use the [Espressif SmartConfig app](https://github.com/EspressifApp/EsptouchForAndroid/releases/latest) or the [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl) to setup your WiFi connection.
 - If after 5 minutes SmartConfig has not connected your device will reboot.
 This is a failsafe for home power outs and slow booting modems/routers.

-Note: ESP32s can only connect to a 2.4Ghz WiFi network.
+##### Note: ESP32s can only connect to a 2.4Ghz WiFi network.
 Connect your phone to a 2.4Ghz network before starting the SmartConfig app.

+##### Note 2: Since Android 9 only the latest Espressif app seems to work.
+Android apps now requires location access to probe WiFi.

 #### Log files